Jeremy A. Herschaft

 Jeremy Herschaft is a member of our Maritime Emergency Response Team (MERT).

-- charter party, service contract, and other maritime commercial disputes
+- commercial disputes involving charter party, service contract and other transportation related agreements

-- maritime environmental law and pollution incident response
+- maritime environmental law compliance and marine pollution investigations

 - limitation of liability, maritime attachment (Rule B), and vessel arrest (Rule C) actions

-- Regular U.S. and international shipboard emergency attendance during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.
+- Regular shipboard emergency attendance (both in the U.S. and abroad) during U.S. Coast Guard and Flag State maritime investigations following groundings, collisions, and oil spill pollution incidents, and representation of vessel interests in subsequent litigation.

-- Numerous Rule B and Rule C matters, both in obtaining and opposing attachments and arrests.
+- Numerous Rule B and Rule C matters, both in obtaining and opposing vessel attachments and arrests.

 - Representation of “responder” offshore supply vessel in defense of suit for claims of property and economic damages arising out of the Deepwater Horizon incident.

-- Representation of Liberian oil tanker in connection with a major tugboat/barge collision on the Mississippi River, and resulting oil spill litigation.
+- Representation of oil tanker TINTOMARA in connection with a major tugboat/barge collision on the Mississippi River, and resulting oil spill litigation.